 “It was easy for me to give it up.”

-Once again, it’s really not that simple.
+Once again, it’s really not that simple or black and white.
 For a lot of people who get deeply hooked to porn, they were exposed when they were too young to fully understand what they were seeing, but felt compelled by it anyway.
 Just because it was easy for you to give up, does not mean that it will be easy for someone else to do so.

 Even if you’re trying to let them know that you did it easily in order to show them that it is possible, it could make them feel worse that they’re struggling with it more than you did.
 And that can just make them feel more isolated and alone, which just feeds pornography problems, doesn’t it?